shrimps-research/ES_Adversarial_Attacks/README.md

 ## Run ES for Adversarial Attacks
 In this section we describe how to launch an ES for adversarial attacks, using the `attack_main.py` script.
 Using our script as a reference you can create your own script to apply ES on a problem of your preference.

-In order to launch the ES execute the following command from the main directory:
+In order to launch the ES execute the following commands from the main directory:
 ```
 cd testing
 python attack_main.py [-args]